Rob-Newman/blzr.bootstrap-select/README.md

 - `ValidationFor` (Optional) - A `Expression` to provide the validation information.
 Can only be used if component is within an `EditForm`
 - `ShowTick` (Optional.
 Default: Uses system wide Defaults) - Whether to show the checkmark on singles
 - `MaxSelections` (Optional) - For multi's only, if supplied, limit the number of options that can be selected
+- `SearchStyle` (Optional.
+Default: Uses system wide Defaults) - When set to `SearchStyles.Contains`, searching will reveal options that contain the searched text.
+When set to `SearchStyles.StartsWith`, searching will reveal options that start with the searched text

 See the code in the index page within samples for more examples